Getting started

 Welcome to SHOT Clubhouse

-This guide walks you through setting up your club, building your team, and running your first evaluation — from download to your first session.
-Follow the steps in order, or jump straight to your role below.
+Everything you need to set up your club, build your team, and run your first evaluation — from download to your first session.
+Find your setup type or jump straight to your role.

 1. Download the app